alexdrone/Render/docs/components_lifecycle.md

 Every node exposes these 2 properties and even if it could be confusing at first, their role is very different.

-* **reuseIdentifier** - Mainly for performance optimisation reasons only - it's a way to flag a way for optimal reuse. **Mandatory** when your node has a custom creation closure.
+* **reuseIdentifier** - Mainly for performance optimization reasons only - it's a way to flag a way for optimal reuse. **Mandatory** when your node has a custom creation closure.
 * **key** - Used to give the node a unique identity for state storing purposes - every child component must be constructed with a unique key. [usually used in lists.](https://facebook.github.io/react/docs/lists-and-keys.html)

 ### Lightweight Integration with UIKit